-Here's how it works: download and install Dropbox on your computer, then drag and drop your images into the Dropbox folder.
-Your files are then automatically uploaded to the cloud, and you'll receive a link that you can send over to your clients.
-The link will never expire and will continue to provide access to your photos as long as you don't move or delete the files.
+Here’s how photographers share photos with clients on Dropbox: download and install Dropbox on your computer, then drag and drop your images into the Dropbox folder.
+Your files are then automatically uploaded to the cloud, and you’ll receive a link that you can send over to your clients.
+The link will never expire and will continue to provide access to your photos as long as you don’t move or delete the files.

 If you need more storage that 2GB, Dropbox’s basic plan for individuals is $19.99 USD per month and provides you with 3 TB (or 3,072 GB) of storage space.

-Google Drive is a great option for a photographer who doesn't have a large budget, because they offer up to 15 GB of storage space with their free plan.
-You can share individual files or entire folders, and you'll be able to edit your settings to control which (if any) images can be edited and downloaded and which are strictly read-only.
+Google Drive is an excellent option for a photographer who doesn’t have a large budget because they offer up to 15 GB of storage space with their free plan.
+You can share individual files or entire folders, and you’ll be able to edit your settings to control which (if any) images can be edited and downloaded and which are strictly read-only.